learn online - First lesson fRee!

 There’ll be new learning materials twice per week in five of the course’s seven weeks, which will let you build up your skills progressively.

-The emphasis is on practicality, tricks of the trade and achieving quality without tons of work.
+The emphasis is on simplicity, tricks of the trade and achieving quality without tons of work.

-You’ll have videos, PDFs, and online files about:
+You’ll have online access to videos, PDFs, and files about:

 - Handmade Techniques

 - Illustration styles, genres and practice